psqlplus/psqlplus/README.rst

 ::

-    $ docker run --rm -ti --net host pgcli pgcli -h localhost foo
+    $ docker run --rm -ti --net host psqlplus psqlplus -h localhost foo

 To connect to a locally running instance over a unix socket, bind the socket to the docker container:

 ::

-    $ docker run --rm -ti -v /var/run/postgres:/var/run/postgres pgcli pgcli foo
+    $ docker run --rm -ti -v /var/run/postgres:/var/run/postgres psqlplus psqlplus foo

 IPython
 =======

 Pgcli can be run from within `IPython <https://ipython.org>`_ console.
-When working on a query, it may be useful to drop into a pgcli session without leaving the IPython console, iterate on a query, then quit pgcli to find the query results in your IPython workspace.
+When working on a query, it may be useful to drop into a psqlplus session without leaving the IPython console, iterate on a query, then quit psqlplus to find the query results in your IPython workspace.

 Assuming you have IPython installed: